cosmosgl/cosmos/CODE_OF_CONDUCT.md

 ### Project Spaces

-For reporting issues in spaces related to Cosmos please use the email `cosmos@rokotyan.com`.
-Cosmos handles CoC issues related to the spaces that it maintains.
+For reporting issues in spaces related to cosmos.gl please use the email `cosmosgl@rokotyan.com`.
+Cosmos.gl handles CoC issues related to the spaces that it maintains.
 Projects maintainers commit to:

 - maintain the confidentiality with regard to the reporter of an incident